 ZUGU Protective iPad Case ($50 at Amazon)

-Keep your iPad Air looking stylish and safe while still having fast access to all buttons and ports with the ZUGU Protective iPad Case, which allows your iPad Air to auto-sleep and wake up thanks to a dust-proof and scratch-proof magnetic cover.
+Keep your iPad Air looking stylish and safe while still having fast access to all buttons and ports with the ZUGU Protective iPad Case, which allows your iPad Air (2022) to auto-sleep and wake up thanks to a dust-proof and scratch-proof magnetic cover.
 It comes in black, midnight blue, dark purple, and red color options, and is made from soft synthetic leather.
-It's designed for the 10.5-inch iPad Pro, which has True Tone flash and four speakers, while the 10.5-inch iPad Air does not have True Tone Flash and only has two speakers, so consider this when deciding whether to buy.
+It's one of the best cases for the 10.5-inch iPad Pro, which has True Tone flash and four speakers, while the 10.5-inch iPad Air does not have True Tone Flash and only has two speakers, so consider this when deciding whether to buy.

 Updated December 2022: Updated for the latest versions of Apple OS.

 iMore offers spot-on advice and guidance from our team of experts, with decades of Apple device experience to lean on.
 Learn more with iMore!

 Luke Filipowicz has been a writer at iMore, covering Apple for nearly a decade now.
 He writes a lot about Apple Watch and iPad but covers the iPhone and Mac as well.
 He often describes himself as an "Apple user on a budget" and firmly believes that great technology can be affordable if you know where to look.
 Luke also heads up the iMore Show — a weekly podcast focusing on Apple news, rumors, and products but likes to have some fun along the way.

 Luke knows he spends more time on Twitter than he probably should, so feel free to follow him or give him a shout on social media @LukeFilipowicz.